 Where to Buy Home Security System

-People can also find these systems for sale at discount warehouses like Sam’s Club or Costco.
+You can also find these systems for sale at discount warehouses like Sam’s Club or Costco.
 These stores offer systems through mainstream companies like ADT and Protection America as well as store brand home security systems that are available exclusively through these warehouses.
 Warehouse brand systems tend to sell for less than those that are sold on behalf of companies like ADT.
-People also may need to go through a credit check before they can sign up and be approved for ADT and other mainstream home security services.
+You also may need to go through a credit check before you can sign up and be approved for ADT and other mainstream home security services.

 What Causes False Alarms on Home Security Systems

 As reliable as these systems are when it comes to protecting people’s homes, possessions, and families, they also can malfunction from time to time.
 False alarms are common in the home security system market.
 Many companies expect and train their employees to anticipate false alarm calls each day.
 While a false alarm may be embarrassing for the homeowner, you should still take comfort in knowing that home security companies will respond quickly each time the system’s alarms are triggered.
 Many companies also do not penalize customers for false alarms.